WPRT-FM: Conversion to sports

 To improve its coverage in the eastern portion of the Nashville market, the station was simulcast over W271AB, a translator located in La Vergne, Tennessee.
 The simulcast ended on February 5, 2013, when W271AB switched to a simulcast of WPRT-FM-HD2, with a gospel format, branded as "The Light".
 In May 2017, following a stunt loop for several days of "Macarena" by Los Del Rio, the HD2 sub-channel and translator changed their format to urban oldies, branded as "102.1 The Ville".
 This format would shift to urban adult contemporary in January 2023, coinciding with their addition of the Rickey Smiley Morning Show.
+The station would later on shift back to an urban oldies format, featuring a mix of R&B from the 70s to 2010s.

 WPRT-FM formerly served as the flagship station for the nationally syndicated talk show, The Dave Ramsey Show, hosted by Dave Ramsey.
 The Dave Ramsey Show previously aired on 99.7 WWTN for more than 20 years before moving to WPRT-FM in January 2013.
 Both Dave Ramsey and WPRT-FM management quickly realized that his show would be more format-appropriate on a talk station than on a sports station.
 Both parties mutually agreed to end their broadcast relationship at the end of the year.
 The final airing of The Dave Ramsey Show on WPRT-FM occurred on December 31, 2013.
 The Dave Ramsey Show moved to WLAC the next day, January 1, 2014.

 WPRT-FM has served as the flagship station for the Middle Tennessee Blue Raiders since the 2013 college football season.

 On January 1, 2014, W235BW, a new translator at 94.9 MHz, was launched as “94.9 Game 2” (simulcasting programming from WQZQ).
 It served as an overflow outlet for "102.5 The Game" programming, as well as the local Fox Sports Radio affiliate and the home of Lipscomb University Bisons men's basketball.
 On June 13, 2022, the station was relaunched as “94.9 The Fan”, retaining the sports-talk format while establishing a station identity separate from "The Game" branding.

 On March 5, 2014, WPRT-FM's transmitter site was struck by lightning during a severe thunderstorm in the area and therefore was reduced to limited power.
 The transmitter site was fully restored and the station returned to broadcasting at full power on June 2, 2014.
 In 2016, the station launched an additional translator, W210CD, which is licensed in Hendersonville, Tennessee, broadcasting on 89.9 MHz.